Dr. Shirley's History Pages

 - AD 476

-- End of the Western Roman Empire - Odoacer of the Germans kills the last Roman Emperor, Romulus Augustulus, and makes himself King of Italy
+- End of the Western Roman Empire - Odoacer of the Germans killed the last Roman Emperor, Romulus Augustulus, and made himself King of Italy

 - AD 476-491